apratimshaw/bert-base-uncased/README.md

 ### How to use

-You can use this model directly with a pipeline for masked language modeling:
+You can use this model directly with a pipeline for masked language modeling but:

 ```python
 >>> from transformers import pipeline